nxskok/pasias/docs/22-thingy.md

 assessing whether the frequencies are *the same* (as opposed to something like a chi-squared test that is assessing proportionality).
-\marginnote{You could make a table out of the sites and  species, and use the test statistic from a chi-squared test as a  measure of dissimilarity: the smallest it can be is zero, if the  species counts are exactly proportional at the two sites.
-It doesn't have an upper limit.}
+<label for="tufte-mn-" class="margin-toggle">&#8853;</label><input type="checkbox" id="tufte-mn-" class="margin-toggle"><span class="marginnote">You could make a table out of the sites and  species, and use the test statistic from a chi-squared test as a  measure of dissimilarity: the smallest it can be is zero, if the  species counts are exactly proportional at the two sites.
+It doesn't have an upper limit.</span>

 So far so good.
 Now we have to do this for the actual data.
 The first issue
-\marginnote{There are more issues.}  is that the data is some of the row of the original data frame; specifically, it's columns 2 through
+<label for="tufte-mn-" class="margin-toggle">&#8853;</label><input type="checkbox" id="tufte-mn-" class="margin-toggle"><span class="marginnote">There are more issues.</span>  is that the data is some of the
+row of the original data frame; specifically, it's columns 2 through
 6. For example, sites `s3` and `s20` of the original data frame look like this: